debitoor/debitoor-api-docs/README.md

 The following resources will help you get up to speed.

-##Getting started
+##Getting Started
-Follow these three steps and you'll hopefully be up and running in no time.
-(If not, please [contact us](mailto:techteam@debitoor.com) - we'd be happy to help):
+Follow these three steps and you'll hopefully be up and running in no time:

-1. [Register your application](#registration) to give your app access to the API.
+1. [Register your app](#registration) to allow your app to access the Debitoor API.

-2. [Authenticate](#authentication): Go through the OAuth 2.0 authentication and authorization flow to obtain an `access_token`.
+2. [Authenticate your app](#authentication) by going through the OAuth 2.0 authentication and authorization flow to obtain an `access_token`.

 3. [Start interacting](#debitoor-api-endpoints) and build cool stuff!

+If you have any questions or need help with these steps, please [contact us](mailto:techteam@debitoor.com).
+We'll be happy to help.

 ## Registration
-In order to interact with the API you first need to register an application.
-You can do this from the [Settings page](https://app.debitoor.com/account/settings) inside the app.
-This will give you a `client_id` and a `client_secret` which are used to authenticate your application during the OAuth 2.0 flow.
+To interact with the API, you first need to register your app.
+You can do this from the [Settings page](https://app.debitoor.com/account/settings) inside the Debitoor application.
+This will give you a `client_id` and a `client_secret` which are used to authenticate your app during the OAuth 2.0 flow.

-You can register as many applications as you like.
+You can register as many apps as you like.

 ## Authentication
 The Debitoor API supports the OAuth 2.0 protocol for authentication and authorization.
 You can read more about setting up OAuth in our [Authentication Guide](https://github.com/e-conomic/debitoor-api/blob/master/pages/authentication.md).